We Work Hard to Make Simple Yet Powerful Software.

 Prior to joining ThoughtFarmer, Tyler worked at a cutting-edge digital agency with a range of clients including the BC Dairy Association, National Film Board of Canada, and the Law Society of British Columbia.
 As a part of his role there, he worked heavily with developing cloud-based applications and running cloud-based servers.
 His work has been recognized by the Microsoft Developers Network and has been prominently featured within the Flash developers’ community.

-With a Mechanical Engineering degree from UBC, Vince began life as a Project Manager 14 years ago at an engineering consulting firm.
+With a Mechanical Engineering degree from UBC, Vince began life as a Project Manager over 14 years ago at an engineering consulting firm.
 The intrigue and allure of the software world beckoned him to a career change starting with a Software Systems Development diploma at BCIT.
 Since then, Vince has had a wide range of experience that includes coding applications, providing business analysis, conducting software testing, and managing IT projects.
 Vince’s diverse background brings a unique approach to managing projects while providing technical and analytical expertise.

 Vince feels that a project is successful when the client leaves empowered with new tools to succeed and the project team enjoyed the work feeling proud of their accomplishment.
 Through his practical approach and positive attitude, Vince manages project resources and ensures that business requirements are met.
 When Vince is not busy creating cost/time estimates, he can be found tinkering with old cars and driving them throughout the city.